open-power/hostboot/src/import/hwpf/fapi2/docs/topics/Attributes.md

 ### default
 Specifies a default value for this attribute.
 The default serves different purposes depending on what other tags are used.
 * Without mrwHide / platInit=mrw : Provides an initial value that is shown to the MRW owner.
-Once any value is saved into the MRW, the default is no longer used.
+  * *IMPORTANT* - Once any value is saved into the MRW, the value from the ekb xml is no longer used.
-* With mrwHide / platInit=usedefault : Determines the final value of this attribute
+* With mrwHide / platInit=usedefault : Determines the final value of this attribute, no MRW inclusion
+* With overrideOnly : Determines the final value of this attribute, no MRW inclusion
+* A lack of a default is equivalent to zero

 `<default>42</default>`

 ### enum
 Specifies a set of enumerations/constants that should be used to read/write the attribute.
 You are not required to use the enum for access but it is strongly encouraged.
 The enumeration name will appear in MRW menus.

 The constant will have a value of : fapi2::ENUM_ATTR_<name of attribute>_<enum string>.

 `<enum>FIRSTVALUE = 0, ANOTHERONE = 1, SKIPPEDSOME = 10</enum>`

+Note that the list should not end with a trailing comma.

 ### initToZero
 Indicates that this attribute has a default value of zero.